Ali-Al-Khuwaja/calculator/README.md

-problem 3 : the user should not continue the operation if he clicks the = button problem 4 : there is no keyboard support problem 5 : the operator buttons have to be a unique color
+problem 3 : the user should not continue the operation if he clicks the = button problem 4 : there is no keyboard support problem 5 : the operator buttons have to be a unique color problem 6 : there is no minus support